MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyManager/methods/partymanager_geterrormessage.md

 **`errorMessage`** &nbsp; [PartyString*](../../../typedefs.md)
 *library-allocated output*

 The output, human-readable error message.
+The memory for the returned string remains valid for the lifetime of the process.

 ### Return value